seattle-javascript-401d25/36-40-fullstack-app/README.md

   * **This is a rolling lab that that will last through Friday.
 All subsequent assignments this week require that you have a *mid-term project* or a *substantially finished Lab 18* that implement account and profile creation with basic auth and bearer auth.
 If, for some reason, those projects are not suitable for these current lab assignments, you may use [Lecture 18](https://github.com/codefellows/seattle-javascript-401d25/tree/master/back-end/18-asset-management) as your backup. *However*, you can only get a maximum of 9 points if you do this.**
   * Work in a fork of this repository
   * Work in a branch on your fork
-  * Set up your repo with Travis CI * Set up Travis CI and update your repo to utilize the [Travis CI Github app](https://github.com/marketplace/travis-ci). *Use the free instsallation.*
+  * Set up Travis CI and update your repo to utilize the [Travis CI Github app](https://github.com/marketplace/travis-ci). *Use the free instsallation.*
   * Submit a pull request to your forked repository
   * Submit a link to your pull request on canvas
   * Submit a question, observation, and how long you spent on canvas